 Spend a Day… or Two in Porto

-I was told by others that you can't go to Portugal without spending a day or two in Porto.
+I was told by others that if you have a least 1 week in Portugal you really should spend a day or two in Porto.
 I'm glad we listened because we had a lot of fun in this coastal city.
 Whichever type of traveler you are, you can find something in Porto that excites you.
 Whether it's the rich history, vibrant nightlife, delicious cuisine or interesting sites, there's something for everyone.

-Siya and I really enjoyed relaxing in the Ribeira district - the oldest district of the city filled with ancient houses, cobbled streets, family owned restaurants, cafes and bars.
-It's a great place to people and boat watch.
+Siya and I really enjoyed relaxing in the Ribeira district - the oldest district of the city filled with ancient houses, cobbled streets, family-owned restaurants, cafes, and bars.
+It's a great place for people and boat watching.

 Eat at Café Progresso